 [Social media counts reset to zero on this post.]

 Schools, as we generally know them, interfere with children's abilities to educate themselves.
 When we confine children and adolescents to schools, where they are assigned to rooms by age and can't choose their associates, where they can't pursue their own interests but instead must conform to the dictates of the teacher and the time course of the bell, we interfere with their abilities to educate themselves.
 Children's natural means of education require freedom.
-Regular readers of this blog know that this is my secondary thesis.
+Regular readers know that this is my secondary thesis.

 In my last two posts I outlined a case against compulsory (forced) schooling.
 Now, in this post, I will say a bit about what students like about school, to the degree that they like it at all, and will sketch out my thoughts about how we, as a society, could satisfy their desires and provide them the opportunities to educate themselves well without coercion.
-I begin, however, with a digression.

 What Students LIKE About School